478mkharb/devops-learning/Interview/Git.md

 │
 ├── Recovery
 │   ├── Reflog
+│   ├── fsck
-│   └── fsck
+│   └── Recovery branches
 │
-└── Collaboration
+├── Collaboration
-    ├── Fetch
+│   ├── Fetch
-    ├── Pull
+│   ├── Pull
-    ├── Push
+│   ├── Push
-    ├── Tracking branches
+│   ├── Tracking branches
+│   ├── Force-with-lease
-    └── Protected branches
+│   └── Protected branches
+│
+├── Investigation
+│   ├── log
+│   ├── diff
+│   ├── bisect
+│   ├── blame
+│   └── object inspection
+│
+├── Security
+│   ├── Secrets
+│   ├── Signing
+│   ├── Access control
+│   └── Secret scanning
+│
+└── CI/CD
+    ├── Exact commit SHA
+    ├── Reproducible build
+    ├── Artifact identity
+    └── Deployment traceability
 ```

-A strong Senior L2 answer sounds like:
+## Final Interview Rule

+Do not begin a production Git answer with:

+> "I will run `git reset --hard`."

+Begin with:

-> **"First I will inspect the current Git state and establish whether the change exists locally or remotely.
-I will inspect the branch and commit graph before using a destructive command.
-Once I identify the root cause, I will choose the least destructive operation, verify the resulting history and working tree, and only then update the remote using the safest appropriate push strategy."**
+> **"First I will establish the current state, inspect the history and references, determine what is recoverable and what is shared, and then choose the least-destructive operation.
+I will verify the result before changing the remote."**

-That demonstrates **Git internals + troubleshooting + collaboration + risk management**, rather than simple command memorization.
+That demonstrates **Git internals + troubleshooting + collaboration + risk management**, which is what distinguishes a Senior L2 answer from command memorization.